ERDDAP > Information

 the most commonly used system for collaborative

-So far, four other groups have contributed code to ERDDAP:
+So far, these groups/people have contributed code to ERDDAP:

 (license: copyrighted open source).
 Thank you, Jonathan and Philippe!